Canadian payments forecast, 2012 - news release

-(Oakville, Ontario – August 12, 2010) — Contactless debit and credit card payments are rolling out rapidly in Canada and are likely to account for significant transaction volumes and values by 2014, a new study published by Technology Strategies International predicts.
-According to the recently released market research report titled “Canadian Payments Forecast - 2010”, there is also strong interest in mobile payments, although in the short term this is likely to ride on the back of contactless rollout.
+(Oakville, Ontario – May 16, 2010) — Contactless payments are rolling out rapidly in Canada, and are likely to account for significant transaction volumes and values by 2016, a new study published by Technology Strategies International predicts.
+According to the recently released market research report titled “Canadian Payments Forecast - 2012”, there is also strong interest in mobile payments, although over the next few years this is likely to ride on the back of contactless rollout.

-- Cash will remain the most frequently used form of payment in Canada over the next five years, but will suffer some erosion from contactless debit and credit payments
+- Cash will remain the most frequently used form of payment in Canada over the next five years, but will suffer substantial erosion from contactless debit and credit payments

-The 138 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
+The 116 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
 It identifies high growth segments in the Canadian payments market in the context of some important recent developments in the economy and the industry.
-Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, cross-border payments, online payments, ABM installations and POS terminals.
+Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, open-loop prepaid cards, closed-loop gift cards, cross-border debit payments, online payments, ABM installations and POS terminals.

 About Technology Strategies International

 Technology Strategies International is a leading Canadian technology market research firm based in Oakville, Ontario.
-Established in 1995, the company has been tracking developments in Canadian payment industry for the past fifteen years.
-For more information please see www.tsiglobalnet.com/reports.html.
+Established in 1995, the company has been tracking developments in Canadian payment industry for the past seventeen years.
+For more information please see http://www.tsiglobalnet.com/research.html.

 Media Contact Information:

 Technology Strategies International